samwelwayne266-coder/Search/README.md

 ### ⚙️ Customization

-To link your own GitHub account to the Wayne Protocol, modify the following line in the `<script>` section of `index.html`:
+-To link your own GitHub account to the Wayne Protocol, modify the following line in the `<script>` section of `index.html`:

 ```bash
 # Replace with your GitHub username in the fetch URL